IML(In Molding Label)

 4) Toy Manufacturing

-The enchanting world of toy manufacturing finds solace in the protective embrace of IML technology.
-Vibrant and child-friendly labels, crafted with IML, withstand the rigors of playtime and stringent safety standards, safeguarding toy branding integrity and ensuring the safety of young ones at play.
+The enchanted world of toy manufacturing finds sanctuary in the protective embrace of IML technology.
+Colorful and playful labels, made with IML, withstand playtime stress and rigorous safety regulation, maintaining the integrity of toy branding and children’s safety in play.

 Applications of IML